 The half-life of bupropion seems to depend on individual metabolisms, but it averages 21 hours, with a nine-hour margin.
 It takes eight days for the body to have enough bupropion to start easing the symptoms of nicotine withdrawal and reduce tobacco cravings.

-In case of overdose, call the local poison control office.
-Call 911 if the person taking bupropion has collapsed or is otherwise not responding.
+In case of overdose, call 911.
+Stay on the line with the dispatcher and report as much information as you can, including if the person taking bupropion has collapsed or is otherwise not responding.